European hip-hop: Albania / Kosovo

 Albanian hip-hop refers to hip-hop in the Albanian language and is one of the most prominent in Europe.
-Albanian Hip Hop refers to artists from Albania, Kosovo, the Republic of Macedonia and Montenegro as the Albanian language is spoken in the whole of Albania and Kosovo and in some parts of Macedonia and Montenegro.
-The term Albanian Hip Hop also refers to other Albanian-inhabited places such as the United States, Germany and United Kingdom.
+Albanian Hip Hop refers to artists from Albania, Kosovo, the Republic of Macedonia, Montenegro, Greece and Serbia as the Albanian language is spoken in the whole of Albania and Kosovo and in considerable parts of Macedonia, Montenegro, Serbia and Greece.
+The term Albanian Hip Hop also refers to other Albanian-inhabited(diasporas) places such as the United States, Germany, and United Kingdom.

 Rappers such as 2DIE4, etno engjujt, lyrical Son, 2po2, Unikkatil and Tingulli 3nt which is a group, were among the first to open the Albanian Hip Hop scene.
 Unikkatil with TBA which is the groups that he is affiliated with and Tingulli 3nt later became rivals, both dominating the Hip Hop scene.
 Rappers such as 2po2 then went on to help Unikkatil and made songs for their rivals.
 Other performers are Mc Kresha, Lyrical Son, Kaos, Skillz, Ritmi i Rruges, 2DIE4, G-Bani, Etno Engjujt and others have striven to portray the real Albanian attitude of today.

 Some of the most known performers are: